ExpHP/thpages/static/content/anm/concepts.md

 }
 [/code]

-This script has four case labels.
-The code that manages the GUI watches for the following conditions and triggers switches to these labels:
+This script has four interrupts, which are manually triggered by code in the GUI that watches for the following conditions:

-* Label 2 (which also runs immediately) is invoked whenever a release drops season level to 0, making it disappear.
+* Label 3 (which also runs immediately) is invoked whenever a release drops season level to 0, making it disappear.
-* Label 3 is invoked when season level changes from 0 to 1.
+* Label 2 is invoked when season level changes from 0 to 1.
 First, it appears, and then it blinks in a loop.
 * Label 5 makes it transparent when the player gets too close to the season gauge.
 * Label 4 makes it opaque when the player moves away from the gauge.

 > An aside: this actually has a silly bug in that, if the player moves near the season gauge at 0 season power,
 > "Releasable" suddenly appears.
-This shows just how difficult it can be to write good switches!
+This shows just how difficult it can be to write good interrupts!

-The meaning of these labels are obviously specific to the season gauge, and other parts of the gauge also have labels with the same meaning.  (e.g. the "filled" part of the bar uses labels 2 and 3 to toggle between blue at level 0 and yellow-white at levels 1+).
+The meaning of these interrupt numbers are obviously specific to the season gauge, and other parts of the gauge also have interrupts with the same meaning.
+(e.g. the "filled" part of the bar uses labels 2 and 3 to toggle between blue at level 0 and yellow-white at levels 1+).
-That said, there is one label that has a nearly universal meaning:
+That said, there is one interrupt that has a nearly universal meaning:
-Label `1` pretty much always means "disappear forever".
+Interrupt `1` pretty much always means "disappear forever".
 I.e. label 1, if it exists, will always be some kind of exit animation like fade-out, shrinking, or flyout, and will end in [ref=anm:delete].

-The vast majority of switching is hardcoded in the game, but notably, ECL scripts can invoke [ref=anm:case] labels on their own sprites by using the `anmSwitch` ECL instruction.
+The vast majority of interrupts are used by hardcoded code in the game, but notably, ECL scripts can invoke [ref=anm:case] labels on their own sprites by using the `anmSwitch` ECL instruction.
 The games seldom use this but it is pretty hecking useful for modders!

 ### [ref=anm:caseReturn] versus [ref=anm:stop]

 Notice that labels 4 and 5 end in [ref=anm:caseReturn] while labels 2 and 3 do not.
-The reason for this is because **switching can occur at any point where the VM is waiting.**  Oftentimes, this is at a [ref=anm:stop] (since that basically means "wait forever"), but it can also occur at any [ref=anm:wait] instruction, or whenever the time label increases.
+The reason for this is because **interrupts can occur at any point where the VM is waiting.**  Oftentimes, this is at a [ref=anm:stop] (since that basically means "wait forever"), but it can also occur at any [ref=anm:wait] instruction, or whenever the time label increases.

-Think about it this way: The code for label 2 is a loop to make it blink:
+So how do we know which one we should use?
+Well, think about it this way: The code for label 2 is a loop to make it blink:

 <img src="content/anm/img/releasable-blonk.gif" alt="*blonk*">

-Even as the player moves around and triggers switches 4 and 5, we want it to continue blinking as long as the player has season power.
-Therefore, switches 4 and 5 use [ref=anm:caseReturn] so that the VM can seemlessly return back to the blinking loop.
+Even as the player moves around and triggers interrupts 4 and 5, we want it to continue blinking as long as the player has season power.
+Therefore, labels 4 and 5 end in [ref=anm:caseReturn] so that the VM can seemlessly return back to the blinking loop.
 However, we do *not* want it to continue blinking when the player has season level 0.
 Therefore, label 2 ends in a [ref=anm:stop]. [weak](okay, technically it doesn't matter if it keeps blinking since alpha would be 0, but finding examples is hard okay?)[/weak]

 There is an important caveat to [ref=anm:caseReturn], which is that only a single return address is stored&mdash;not a stack!
-Therefore, **whenever you use [ref=anm:caseReturn], you should avoid any waiting inside that [ref=anm:case] block,** because if the VM gets interrupted by another switch during this time, the script may unexpectedly end up in an infinite loop where [ref=anm:caseReturn] keeps sending it back to the point where it got interrupted.
+Therefore, **whenever you use [ref=anm:caseReturn], you should avoid any waiting inside that [ref=anm:case] block,** because if the VM receives another interrupt during this time, the script may unexpectedly end up in an infinite loop where [ref=anm:caseReturn] keeps sending it back to a point shortly before the [ref=anm:caseReturn].

-### Other miscellaneous notes on switching
+### Other miscellaneous notes on interrupts

 * The game always searches for [ref=anm:case] labels starting from the *beginning* of the function. (not from the current instruction)
-* If multiple switches occur on one frame, only the **last** takes effect.
-* [ref=anm:case](0) doesn't work due to how pending switch numbers are stored.
+* It is impossible to invoke multiple interrupts on a single frame.
 * [wip=2][ref=anm:case](-1) appears to work differently from the others?
+  Could it be a default interrupt?
   According to 32th System it is ignored...[/wip]
+* [wip=2][ref=anm:case](0) also has a special meaning, and is only used once in both [game=125] and [game=165].[/wip]

 ---